amedvedova/Riviera/README.md

 Since two different labs took part in the field campaign and each collected and analyzed ther own data, the code for data processing is also divided into two folders, one per each lab.
 Detailed documentation about the data processing can be found in the documentation folder, together with some more useful information.

+In case of any questions, feel free to contact me: alzbetamedvedova@gmail.com